Registered Nursing - Paramedic to RN Transition

 |Total Credit Hours||73|

-* BIO 2121, BIO 2122, BIO 1131 and PSY 2223 or equivalent courses must be successfully completed within ten years of entry into the first clinical nursing course.
-If older than ten years, the course must be repeated.
+* BIO 2121 and BIO 2122, or the equivalent must be successfully completed within five years of entry into the first clinical nursing course.
+If older than five years, the course must be repeated.

 ** Students may choose from MTH 1050 Math for Today's World (prerequisite CPE 0700), MTH 1060 Business Math (prerequisite CPE 0500), or STT 2640 Elementary Statistics I (prerequisite CPE 0700).
 Students who plan to pursue a Bachelor of Science in Nursing (BSN) should choose a math course that will satisfy the BSN program requirements for their school of choice.